iamjoshk/ha-discogs/README.md

 ## Notes

-- The integration tries to respect Discogs' rate limits by adding delays between API calls (60 requests per minute for authenticated calls).
+- The integration tries to respect [Discogs' API rate limits](https://www.discogs.com/developers/#page:home,header:home-rate-limiting) by adding delays between API calls (60 requests per minute for authenticated calls).
 Sensors will update every 90 seconds automatically.
 - When using the download service with large collections, it may take some time to complete.
 - A binary sensor is created to monitor rate limit status.